Playlist Curators

 see also: Writer/Journalist, Musician, Producer, Reviewer/Critic, Composer

-Nielly writes
+Nielly Listens

 see also: Reviewer/Critic, Historian/Scholar/Researcher

-Niko Batallones writes
+Niko Batallones writes Nicksy Once Monthly

 “Music, pop culture and the Filipino perspective, written through my particularly specific filter.
 A personal journal slash playlist every month; a review of new albums from the Philippines most months; deep dives into my musical hyperfixations in between.”